New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 What average must I have to gain admission?

-How do you determine the cumulative university average?
+How is the cumulative university calculated?

 The Faculty will convert letter grades to percentage values for the purpose of calculating a cumulative average.